Support for the TCFD recommendations

 Risk management

-Under the governance structure above and the risk manage ment structure centered around the Risk Management Committee, which comprises the president and the general managers, TOK will ensure the PDCA cycle of each activity countering climate change and will maintain continuous risk management with the president and chief executive officer as the chief risk management officer.
+Under the governance structure above and the risk management structure centered around the Risk Management Committee, which comprises the president, the general managers, and the ERM Department, TOK will ensure the PDCA cycle of each activity countering climate change and will maintain continuous risk management with the president and chief executive officer as the chief risk management officer.

 Strategies (scenario analysis)

-TOK promoted a scenario analysis of the average temperature increases by the end of the 21st century by referring to the 1.5degree scenario and the 4degree scenario presented by the Intergovernmental Panel on Climate Change (IPCC) and then identified the risks and opportunities for the overall group business, including the quantitative analysis of opportunities.
-Both in the 1.5degree scenario and in the 4degree scenario, the TOK Group reaffirmed that it would be reasonably possible to enhance corporate value on a medium to longterm basis through the process above by taking advantage of the abundant business opportunities in the miniaturization and multilayer stacking of semiconductors and in the demand for power semiconductors, as well as by adequately responding to the anticipated physical risks and strengthening resilience.
+TOK promoted a scenario analysis of the average temperature increases by the end of the 21st century by referring to the 1.5-degree scenario and the 4-degree scenario presented by the Intergovernmental Panel on Climate Change (IPCC).
+The company then identified the risks and opportunities for the overall group business, including the quantitative analysis of opportunities.
+Both in the 1.5-degree scenario and in the 4-degree scenario, the TOK Group reaffirmed that it would be reasonably possible to enhance corporate value on a medium to long-term basis through the process above by taking advantage of the abundant business opportunities in the miniaturization and multilayer stacking of semiconductors and in the demand for power semiconductors, as well as by adequately responding to the anticipated physical risks and by strengthening resilience.

 Indicators and targets

-In the above mediumterm targets, TOK aims to reduce abso lute CO2 emissions of the entire consolidated group in 2030 by 30% compared to 2019, while the factory production volume is expected to increase significantly because of the growth strategy.
-This aggressive target is intended to reduce more than 30% of the 2030 emissions, which are expected to increase significantly compared to 2019 if no reduction efforts are made.
-Additionally, TOK is also calculating the financial impacts from internal carbon pricing and emissions trading toward 2030–2050 after achieving this target, and the company plans to disclose this at the appropriate time while deepening the linkage to the progress and outlook for the growth strategies and performance targets.
+In the medium-term KPI targets, TOK aims to reduce the absolute CO2 emissions of the entire group in 2030 by 30% compared to 2019, while the factory production volume is expected to increase significantly because of the growth strategy.
+The intention of this aggressive target is to reduce more than 30% of the 2030 emissions, which are expected to increase significantly compared to 2019 if no reduction efforts are made.
+Additionally, TOK is calculating the financial impacts from internal carbon pricing and emissions trading toward 2030–2050 after achieving this target, and the company will consider disclosing this at the proper time while deepening the linkage to progress and the outlook for the growth strategies and performance targets.

 Response to climate-related risks and opportunities (scenario analysis)